 Written by Scotty

-These are the newest movies hitting theaters this weekend!
-Hope this helped and we will see you at the theaters!
+So here are the five movies coming to your local theaters this weekend, and we will see you there!

 Written by Scotty